Yodo9000/baryonic-feedback-CAMB/README.md

 The Jupyter Notebooks with the Python code for my bachelor's project in Astronomy.

-The analysis from [Baryonic feedback biases on fundamental physics from lensed CMB power spectra](https://arxiv.org/abs/2103.05582) is redone with MCMC instead of using the Fisher-Knox formula, but due to time constraints, this was done only for $l_\rm{max} = 5000$ (unlike $l_\rm{max} \in [10, 5000]$ in said paper), and the bias-mitigation strategies presented there could not be evaluated.
+The analysis from [Baryonic feedback biases on fundamental physics from lensed CMB power spectra](https://arxiv.org/abs/2103.05582) is redone with MCMC instead of using the Fisher-Knox formula, but due to time constraints, this was done only for $l_\rm{max} = 5000$ (unlike $l_\rm{max} \in [10, 5000]$ in said paper) and the bias-mitigation strategies presented there could not be evaluated.

 Description of files:
 - `code_main.ipynb` has the code to setup and run the simulations using [CAMB](https://github.com/cmbant/CAMB) and [Emcee](https://github.com/dfm/emcee/)